 Melanoma skin cancer

 Malignant melanoma is a cancer that usually starts in the skin, either in a mole or in normal looking skin.
 It accounts for 10% of all skin cancers however if not treated early is potentially the most serious.
 Melanoma develops when the pigment cells of the skin (melanocytes) grow in an uncontrolled way.
-It can develop in a mole or in skin that appears normal.
-In women melanoma most commonly appears on the legs, and in men on the body.

 The first sign of a melanoma is often a change in the shape, size or colour of a previous mole, or a new darker area of skin.
 If you are concerned about change in an existing mole, or the appearance of a new mole, you should attend your GP who can refer you to a specialist if necessary.
 If a melanoma is detected early it can be removed before it spreads deeper into the skin or other parts of the body.